What accessible content is

 - pre-recorded audio and video published after 23 September 2020

-Things you might not need to fix
+Content you might not need to fix

 - pre-recorded audio and video published before 23 September 2020

-- maps - but you’ll need to provide essential information in an accessible format like an address
+- maps (you must still provide essential information in an accessible format, such as an address)

-- heritage collections like scanned manuscripts
+- heritage collections, such as scanned manuscripts

 Third-party content under someone else’s control

-Examples of an alternative format could be:
+Examples of alternative formats include:

 - a text summary of important information from an embedded video with no captions

-- text on a web page summarising inaccessible information in a PDF event flyer
+- text on a web page summarising inaccessible information in a PDF

 Content in schools and nurseries